sithumonline/NextJS-Keycloak-JS/README.md

 ### 3. Configure Keycloak

-Set .env.local with your Keycloak data
+Set .env with your Keycloak data

 ### 4. Start the Application